Interview With Mestre Luis Valenca

 “Pay attention – all you see here is due to Nuno’s knowledge.
 Nuno never had the possibility to buy a “good horse” – instead he had to work until succeeding with horses that had been given up by other people.
 It was this kind of work that gave him great satisfaction.”
 Valenca keeps silent for a while.

 “I still miss him, we could talk for hours on horses and the art of riding.
 Like me, he also loved music.
 When he was riding, you could listen to opera tunes all over the village where he lived.”
 Valenca is laughing.
 “Listen, do you hear the music?”
 “Yes” I say.

 “It is beautiful, isn’t it?”
 “Of course” I say.
 Valenca is laughing, then he get more serious.
 “I want to tell you a special story.
 When Nuno lost a close friend, he rode his best horse, playing his favourite song at the highest possible volume – riding his horse, weeping.
 This was his way of commemorating his dear friend.
 He was that living and impulsive person, full of passion.
 A great man.”
 Are horses able to enjoy music?

 You can find clues of Nuno Oliveira in Valenca’s life.
 He himself is using music training his horses, and also during his shows.

-Valence proudly shows us baroque suits in a huge variety of colours.
+Valenca proudly shows us baroque suits in a huge aray of colours.
 Hats, coats and shirts are nicely lined up behind glass doors in cupboards, arranged according to colour.
 He shows me a golden suit.
-In seconds, I am dressed up, wearing a nice dress and a hat. ”Would you like to take a ride?” he asks.
+In seconds, I am dressed up, wearing a nice gold and yellow dress and a hat. ”Would you like to take a ride?” he asks.
 I accept his invitation at once.